Happy Days - Bright Futures

 Parent Governor: Mrs Clare Goldsmith

-Clare Goldsmith: I have been a parent governor for 3 years.
-My son attended West Ewell and I have lived locally all my life.
-I even attended West Ewell Infants myself a (very) long time ago!
+Clare Goldsmith: I have been a parent governor for 4 years.
+My son attended West Ewell Primary School and I have lived locally all my life.
+I even attended West Ewell Primary myself a (very) long time ago!
 My background is in education – I have been teaching at primary level for over 20 years and I am currently Deputy Head Teacher at another Surrey primary school and my current role is heavily focused on school improvement.
 I believe that my knowledge and experience of leading a school is useful in supporting the work of Mrs Bennett and her team.
 I consider my role as a governor is to offer support, but also challenge the school to ensure it becomes an outstanding primary school that provides the best educational opportunities for every child, and is the primary school of choice for local children.

 Co-opted Governor: Mr Guy Robbins